Papua New Guinea, including Salawati and Yapen Island in Geelvink Bay

 Well adapted for their particular diet, they use their brush-tipped tongue to get the pollen.
-In the wild dusky lories can feed on as many as 640 flowers in a day.
+In the wild, Dusky Lories can feed on as many as 640 flowers in a day.

 Dusky lories have two color phases: orange and yellow.
-Orange-phase lory is quite common with its dark brown head, a bronze crown, and orange skin on the bare area of its lower beak.
+Orange-phase lory is quite commin with its dark brown head, a bronze crown, and orange skin on the bare area of its lower beak.
 In yellow-phase lory, most of the orange markings of the orange-phase birds are replaced with bright yellow.